 Common Agricultural Policy Regional Impact Analysis

-The CAPRI modelling system is a global agro-economic model, initiated in 1999, designed for assessing economic and environmental impacts on agriculture at regional level.
+The CAPRI modelling system is a global agro-economic model, operational since 1999, designed for assessing economic and environmental impacts on agriculture at regional level.

 CAPRI is a partial equilibrium model, which iteratively links a supply module, focusing on the EU, Norway, Turkey and Western Balkans, with a global multi-commodity market module.
-It consists of specific databases, a methodology, its software implementation and the researchers involved in their development, maintenance and applications.
+It consists of specific databases, generated among others from two major sources: EUROSTAT and FAOSTAT.
 Specific modules ensure that the data used in CAPRI are mutually compatible and complete in time and space.
 They cover about 50 agricultural primary and processed products for the EU, from regional level to global scale including input and output coefficients.

 - Free Software licence

 The economic model builds on a philosophy of model templates which are structurally identical so that instances for products and regions are generated by populating the template with specific parameter sets.
 This approach ensures comparability of results across products, activities and regions, allows for low cost system maintenance and enables its integration within large modelling networks.
 At the same time, the approach opens up the chance for complementary approaches at different levels, which may shed light on different aspects not covered by CAPRI or help to learn about possible aggregation errors in the model.

 The CAPRI economic model, comparative-static in nature, is split into two major modules: the supply module and the market module.